menu

 Occupations and Workforce

-Berlin is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Berlin, you'll notice that it is more blue-collar than most other communities in America.
+35.35% of Berlin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Berlin is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Berlin who work in office and administrative support (14.87%), sales jobs (13.55%), and food service (8.84%).

 Setting & Lifestyle